 When you click the Your Templates tab, all your existing Schema Templates will appear here.
 You can even edit your existing Schema Templates with more Schema properties and save them as a new template.

-When you click the Use option adjacent to any of the Schema Markup types, the edit window will open, and you can start editing.
+When you click the Use option against any of the Schema types, the edit window will open, and now you can start editing.

 4 Editing Schema Templates